lejeunecedric/ComfyUIMacIntel/README.md

 SDXL VAE
 https://huggingface.co/stabilityai/sdxl-vae/blob/main/sdxl_vae.safetensors

 I create a Stable-diffusion folder to match the syntax in the video and put the safetensors there.
-There's already a VAE folder so I just added the SDWL VAE file there
+There's already a VAE folder so I just added the SDXL VAE file there

 By default you need the file v1-5-pruned-emaonly.safetensors installed in your ComfyUI/models/checkpoints directory, but you can use whatever SD1.5 model you want. https://huggingface.co/runwayml/stable-diffusion-v1-5/resolve/main/v1-5-pruned-emaonly.safetensors

 To start the ComfyUI server

 ./venv/bin/python main.py

 You can then go to http://127.0.0.1:8188/ and voila!